apache/db-jdo/HowToReleaseJDO.md

         mvn release:clean -Papache-release
         mvn release:prepare -Papache-release -DreleaseVersion=3.2 -DdevelopmentVersion=3.2.1-SNAPSHOT -Dtag=v3.2 -DautoVersionSubmodules=true

-15. Stage the release for a vote.
+16. Stage the release for a vote.

         mvn release:perform -Papache-release

-16. Go to [the Nexus
+17. Go to [the Nexus
     repository](https://repository.apache.org/index.html), login with
     your apache account, click on Staging Repositories in the menu on the left and close the staged repository.
 Press the refresh button to see the new status 'closed'.
 See [Closing an Open Repository](https://help.sonatype.com/repomanager2/staging-releases/managing-staging-repositories#ManagingStagingRepositories-ClosinganOpenRepository) for details.

-17. Send an announcement (e.g. Subject: Please test staged JDO 3.2 release) to test the release to the jdo-dev@db.apache.org alias.
+18. Send an announcement (e.g. Subject: Please test staged JDO 3.2 release) to test the release to the jdo-dev@db.apache.org alias.
 If problems are found, fix and repeat.

-18. Send an announcement to vote on the release to the jdo-dev@db.apache.org alias.
+19. Send an announcement to vote on the release to the jdo-dev@db.apache.org alias.
 The message subject line contains
     \[VOTE\].
 Forward the \[VOTE\] message to private@db.apache.org.
     Iterate until you get a successful vote.
 Mail the results of the vote to jdo-dev@db.apache.org, cc: general@db.apache.org, and
     include \[VOTE\] \[RESULTS\] in the subject line.

-19. After testing and voting is complete, follow the instructions at [Releasing a Staging Repository](https://help.sonatype.com/repomanager2/staging-releases/managing-staging-repositories#ManagingStagingRepositories-ReleasingaStagingRepository) to release the artifacts.
+20. After testing and voting is complete, follow the instructions at [Releasing a Staging Repository](https://help.sonatype.com/repomanager2/staging-releases/managing-staging-repositories#ManagingStagingRepositories-ReleasingaStagingRepository) to release the artifacts.

-20. Update the distribution repository at https://apache.org/dist/db/jdo/ by adding the new release directory.
-    Check out the SVN repository at
-    https://dist.apache.org/repos/dist/release/db/jdo and add the new
-    release with all artifacts under the new directory.
-Make sure that the key used to sign the artifacts is included in the KEYS file.
-    Committing the new directory will trigger an update to the mirrors.

 21. After updating the site (below), announce the release to the Apache community via email to announce@apache.org This must be sent from an